Quick and easy baked tuna patties are low carb and paleo. Ready in just 30 minutes, they make the perfect weeknight dinner!

 - 1/4 cup almond flour

 - Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper (not foil) and lightly spray it with olive oil.

-- In a large bowl, mix together the tuna, eggs, kosher salt, black pepper, garlic, mustard, parsley and almond meal.
+- In a large bowl, mix together the tuna, eggs, kosher salt, black pepper, garlic, mustard, parsley, and almond flour.